 There are a lot of good reasons to have a garden.
 It's a pleasantly low-impact form of exercise, it's relaxing and, in general, it's good for your mental and physical health.
-Growing your own flowers, herbs and vegetables also gives you control over how they're grown, which — for many people — means using sustainable methods and shunning the use of conventional herbicides and pesticides.
+Growing your own flowers, herbs and vegetables also gives you control over how they're grown, which — for many people — means using sustainable methods and shunning the use of synthetic herbicides and pesticides.
 Those methods often include the use of natural household ingredients like vegetable oil in place of those harsh chemicals.
-It's safe to use on plants, but effective against some insect pests.
+It's safe to use on plants but effective against some insect pests.

 Vegetable oil doesn't have a significant effect on plants, but it can work well as a low-toxicity treatment for insect pests.